stanleytheli/cubegpt/README.md

 ### Solver Results

 Setting the beam width *w* = 4000, the transformer model is able to highly consistently solve fully scrambled Rubik's Cubes.
+And with only *w* = 300, we were able to achieve a fully optimal depth-10 solver.
 Tests were conducted with sample size 100.
 Tests were cut off and marked failed if a solution was not found after 50 moves.

 | Scramble Depth | *w* | Solve Probability | Average Solve Length (Moves, HTM metric) |
 | -------------- | --- | ----------------- | ---------------------------------------- |